impanams15/RelearnWeb/README.md

 2. Use Free and OSS LLMs like Ollama [Docs](https://ollama.com/)

 3. Use LMStudio [Docs](https://lmstudio.ai/)
+---

+## Getting Started

+To get started with RelearnWeb, please visit our [GitHub repository](https://github.com/QuadropicHQ/RelearnWeb) for installation instructions, documentation, and examples.
+We encourage you to join our community forum to ask questions, share your experiences, and contribute to the project.

+For Setup Guide please visit [SETUP.md](SETUP.md)

 These Projects have helped us to remain Free and Open Source while integrating few of the Functionalities